 I have written various texts to facilitate conversations for better understanding what equity is and what can we do to strengthen it.
 One of them is a two-part set of short, reader-friendly articles are published by the NSW DET’s SCAN journal.
-First one of them titled “What is equity?” was published in August 2022, part two will be available in November 2022.
+First one of them titled “What is equity?” was published in August 2022, part two “What can we do?” in November 2022.

 Thanks for reading.
 I hope these are helpful.